 MyChart is a free service for our patients.

 How do I sign up?

-You will be given a MyChart activation code during your next clinic visit.
+If you are a patient of Kootenai Health or Kootenai Clinic, you will be given a MyChart activation code during your visit.
 Use this code to log in and create your own username and password.
-If you were not issued an activation code, you may call your primary care clinic to get one or visit mychart.kh.org to sign up without a code.
+If you were not issued an activation code, you may call your Kootenai Clinic primary care provider to get one or visit mychart.kh.org to sign up without a code.